air locking diffs

 spare diff yet so dont know weather it unolts

-but if i can cut it off and get it machined and spaced to fit on the airlocker to bolt on
+but if i can cut it off :shock: and get it machined and spaced to fit on the airlocker to bolt on

 then job done i wish it was that easy half shafts would have to be made to fit the splines on the airlocker